coder/terraform-provider-coder/docs/resources/agent.md

 - `metadata` (Block List) Each "metadata" block defines a single item consisting of a key/value pair.
 This feature is in alpha and may break in future releases. (see [below for nested schema](#nestedblock--metadata))
 - `motd_file` (String) The path to a file within the workspace containing a message to display to users when they login via SSH.
 A typical value would be /etc/motd.
 - `shutdown_script` (String) A script to run before the agent is stopped.
 The script should exit when it is done to signal that the workspace can be stopped.
-- `shutdown_script_timeout` (Number, Deprecated) Time in seconds until the agent lifecycle status is marked as timed out during shutdown, this happens when the shutdown script has not completed (exited) in the given time.
+- `shutdown_script_timeout` (Number) Time in seconds until the agent lifecycle status is marked as timed out during shutdown, this happens when the shutdown script has not completed (exited) in the given time.
 - `startup_script` (String) A script to run after the agent starts.
 The script should exit when it is done to signal that the agent is ready.
 - `startup_script_behavior` (String) This option sets the behavior of the `startup_script`.
 When set to "blocking", the startup_script must exit before the workspace is ready.
 When set to "non-blocking", the startup_script may run in the background and the workspace will be ready immediately.
 Default is "non-blocking", although "blocking" is recommended.
-- `startup_script_timeout` (Number, Deprecated) Time in seconds until the agent lifecycle status is marked as timed out during start, this happens when the startup script has not completed (exited) in the given time.
+- `startup_script_timeout` (Number) Time in seconds until the agent lifecycle status is marked as timed out during start, this happens when the startup script has not completed (exited) in the given time.
 - `troubleshooting_url` (String) A URL to a document with instructions for troubleshooting problems with the agent.

 ### Read-Only